 Thus, the basis of most of the link layer (OSI Layer 2) networking lies on the MAC address.
 All in all, a MAC address is a unique number that can track a specific device in a network.
 It is the reason why MAC addresses are used in the Wi-Fi networks at the airport.

 Besides, MAC addresses help in diagnosing network issues like problems with IP addresses and more.
-Moreover, a MAC address is a reliable source to identify the senders and receivers of data on the network, unlike the IP address that is dynamic and changes from time to time.
+Moreover, a MAC address is a reliable source to identify the senders and receivers of data on the network, unlike the IP address which is dynamic and changes from time to time.
 It also helps in preventing unwanted network access.

 Randomization of MAC Addresses